krishaamer/green-filter-research/research/literature/investing.md

 “We can and must channel private capital into nature-based solutions.
 This will require policy and regulatory support, catalytic capital and financial innovation.
 Ahead of COP27 in Egypt, Financing Nature: COP27 Special will showcase examples of where this is already happening, and discuss what we collectively must do to mobilise capital at scale” said Dr Rhian-Mari Thomas, Chief Executive Officer, GFI. https://www.greenfinanceinstitute.co.uk/

+## Digital Currency {#digital-currency}

+In order to promote eNaira use, the Nigerian government limited the amount of cash that can be withdrawn from ATMs (Emele Onu & Anthony Osae-Brown (2022))

+“In Nigeria’s largely informal economy, cash outside banks represents 85% of currency in circulation and almost 40 million adults are without a bank account.”

 ## Sustainable Saving {#sustainable-saving}

 Savings and Investing are conflate into the same chapter because the large majority of savings that people have are invested by their banks.
 Thus the question of *sustainable savings* comes one of where exactly are they invested and what is the impact of that investment of sustainability.